Welcome to the Adventure Zone!

 My favorite part of TAZ is the characters.
 Magnus, Taako, and Merle are all so funny and they work so well together.
 They bicker and fight, but protect each other when things get dangerous, like a family.
 Which makes sense, since this story is based of a D&D podcast where each of the three characters are a different McElroy family member (with Griffin being the narrator).
 I personally think that reading this graphic novel and not knowing anything about the McElroys takes away from the overall experience of the story.
 I do not think that's a bad thing since I do think anyone, whether they know the McElroys or not, could enjoy this graphic novel.
 I just think knowing who they are, how they interact with each other on their podcasts, and even understanding their humor makes this story more enjoyable.
 So far, Taako is my favorite character.

 The art is amazing.
-I am a bit experience with Carey Pietsch because he has done art for LumberJanes, one of my favorite comic book series.
+I am a bit experience with Carey Pietsch because she has done art for LumberJanes, one of my favorite comic book series.
 So I am not surprised that I ended up loving the art style.
 I am really into a more cartoonish and bright style versus a more realism approach and this was perfect.
-I do want to read more stories that feature them as an illustrator.
+I do want to read more stories that feature her as an illustrator.

 The story is such a good time.
 It's exactly what I (someone who has never played D&D) expected out of a D&D adventure story.
 Traveling, fighting and action, bickering fun characters, maybe everything being a bit chaotic.
 It's overall a really fun time.
 The humor comes off incredibly well and it's obvious that this story was created by the McElroys.
 If you've heard any clips of their podcasts you'll understand what I mean, but they have such a specific humor that I enjoy a lot.